 Ethiopia is the oldest coffee consuming culture.
 It is the birthplace of coffee, where it grew wild within the forests of the western regions.
 There is more regional distinction here than anywhere else.
-With around 150 different languages spoken, tribal separation and customs, as well as the effects of living in such drastically different landscape, coffee seems to be the common thread that holds all of Ethiopia together.
+With around 150 different languages spoken, tribal separation and customs, as well as the effects of living in such drastically different landscapes, coffee seems to be the common thread that holds all of Ethiopia together.
 Each region, each zone, each woreda (district) is as individual as the next.
 Part of this is the trees themselves.
 I refer to the varietal as "Native Selection”, because each area prides itself on the taste of their land.
-The coffee that has been growing there for hundreds of years is replanted year after year to maintain this taste.
+The coffee that has been growing there for hundreds of years is replanted each season to maintain this taste.
 “Heirloom”, “Landrace”, and “Wild” are used in absence of a cultivated varietal.
-Location is also used as a name for the type of plant grown.
+Location is also used to name the type of plant grown in a particular area.

 Kercha is a beautiful expression of youthful exuberance.
 Aromas of rose and eucalyptus turn into whispers of floral tea and meyer lemon.
 This coffee explodes with the juiciness of honey dew, mango, nectarine, and even golden raspberry.
-It starts with a splash that transforms to focus on the syrupy feel of melon and and floating aspects of a fine oolong.
+It starts with a splash that transforms to focus on the syrupy feel of melon and floating aspects of a fine oolong.
 Through the florals and fruit, you’ll find this dream anchored with a delightful hazelnut cream and gingersnap cookie.
-Sure to lift your head up into the clouds, you will be pleased as these flavors linger around.
+Sure to lift your head up into the clouds, like giving yourself flowers on a Monday morning.